CyberHubXR/Docs/docs/intro.md

 Welcome to the Cyber (Documentation) Hub!

-This is where to go to get first party info on any of our products, including Brane and Foundry.
+This is where to go to get first party info on any of our products, including Foundry Templates, Multiplayer, and User Database.

 ## What is Brane?
 Brane is an umbrella term for our backend services, including data storage, user management, realtime networking, content delivery, and more.